drone-ah/wordsonsand/blog/content/posts/wordsonsand/despatches.md

 window during the week when I want to be publishing.

 10am - 4pm Mon - Fri seemed like a decent slot.
 GitHub Actions though does not support summer time.
-I opted or 10am - 3pm, which seemed the better option.
+I opted for 10am - 3pm, which seemed the better option.

 My GitHub action for publishing takes one minute to execute.
 If I run the action every 30 minutes, for three hours five days a week: